ImmyGarth01/A00025521---OSJournal-/Phase-5/phase-5.md

 ![JailInfo.png](Images/JailInfo.png)

-This is a log of what attemeotes and bands have been made, showign that my Fail2Ban is being enforced
+This is a log of what attempts and bans have been made, showign that my Fail2Ban is being enforced